 Consuming MCT oil progressively can help to condition your body for more intake in the future.
 You'll then be able to ingest more MCT oil without getting any GI symptoms.
 Or at least, mitigate the adverse reactions.

 On top of that, make sure you spread out the doses and take it with (particularly fiber-rich) food rather than straight from the bottle.
 This helps to soften the GI side effects by slowing the breaking down of MCT.

 Because fractionated coconut oil can stay in liquid form at pretty low temperatures such as 14 to 25 °F (-10 to -4 °C), some companies decided to give it a new name to make it stand out from the pool of various brands of fractionated coconut oil on the market.

-It is mainly "designed" for use in cooking, salad, smoothie etc. This means that you can ingest this type of fractionated coconut oil because it has passed the "Food Grade" bar.
+This fractionated coconut oil is mainly "designed" for use in cooking, salad, smoothie etc. Its label also shows Nutrition Facts.
+This means that you can ingest this type of fractionated coconut oil because it has passed the "Food Grade" bar.

 4. Difference between liquid coconut oil and MCT oil

-The percentage of these compounds can differ from one manufacturer to another.
-Like brand A holds 60% caprylic acid with 40% capric acid while brand B carries 68% caprylic acid with 32% capric acid.
+The percentage of these compounds can differ from one brand to another.
+Like brand A holds 60% caprylic acid with 40% capric acid while brand B carries 68% caprylic acid and 32% capric acid.

 It's just that they're named differently to target different audience.